-Liquidity risk is the risk that the Group will be unable to meet its liabilities when they fall due.
+Liquidity risk is the risk that the Group will be unable to meet its obligations when they fall due.
 Liquidity risk can be caused by market disruptions or credit downgrades which may cause certain sources of funding to cease immediately.
-To guard against this risk, the Group has a large customer base and assets are managed with liquidity in mind, maintaining a healthy balance of cash, cash equivalents, commodity Murabaha, Wakala receivables, credit lines and quoted investments.
-The Group has leveraged part of its Sukuk portfolio by obtaining medium term financing maturing in one year.
+To guard against this risk, the Group has a large customer base and assets managed with liquidity in mind, maintaining a healthy balance of cash, cash equivalents, commodity Murabaha, Wakala receivables, credit lines and quoted investments.